diku-dk/futhark-book/language.rst

     let fib(n: i32): i32 = fibhelper(1,1,n)

-We can rewrite this using syntax:
+We can rewrite this using the following Futhark syntax:

 ::